Select Driving School serves Mission and Abbotsford, BC.

 To see a typical example, check out http://www.youtube.com/watch?v=VfGm8UPnSg4

 In fact, it does work as shown -- but only in that one single context.
 Yes, it does reveal the car in the next lane when that car is 45 degrees over your shoulder.
-But the catch is that there are other contexts -- other situations -- and saying you can eliminate the blind spot is false, and another thing, they're not telling you what you give up.
+But the catch is that there are other contexts -- other situations.
+Saying you can eliminate the blind spot is false, and another thing, they're not telling you what you give up.

 Users of wide-set mirrors need to be wary of the following.